-The Applied Science in Environmental Management and the Master of Planning programmes
+The Applied Science in Environmental Management, the Master of Planning and the Master of International Development and Planning programmes

 The Applied Science in Environmental Management and the Master of Planning programmes are offered by the School of Geography and fall into two broad categories: research and taught.